Tag Archives: Lock-In

 Structure and organization are necessary for fun.
 Without structure and organization, you’re volunteers are going to hate you.
 Without structure and organization, the kids will experience too much freedom which leads to fights, injuries and hurt feelings.
 In the end, they won’t have fun either.
 You must have this in place!

 First of all, every minute of the lock-in must be scheduled.
 Your volunteers want a plan.
 They love a plan.
 The idea of being with all these kids all night scares them.
 They think in their heads, “what am I going to do with these kids all night?”
-However, when you give them their schedule which outlines a different activity to attend with their kids every thirty minutes, they can get excited about that.… Read the rest
+However, when you give them their schedule which outlines a different activity to attend with their kids every thirty minutes, they can get excited about that.
+The kids don’t have to know the schedule.
+It can be an adventure for them, something new and crazy every thirty minutes.

 Posted on 09.
 Sep, 2009 by Kenny.